Gemona del Friuli

 Gemona del Friuli (Glemone; Humin; Klemaun; Glemona) is a comune (municipality) in the Regional decentralization entity of Udine, in the Italian region of Friuli-Venezia Giulia, located about 90 km northwest of Trieste and about 25 km northwest of Udine.

-The municipality of Gemona del Friuli contains the frazioni (boroughs) Campagnola, Campolessi, Maniaglia, Ospedaletto, Godo, Centro Storico, Stalis, Taviele and Taboga.
+The municipality of Gemona del Friuli contains the frazioni (boroughs) Campagnola, Campolessi, Maniaglia, Ospedaletto, Godo, Gois, Centro Storico, Stalis, Taviele and Taboga.

 Gemona del Friuli borders the following municipalities: Artegna, Bordano, Buja, Lusevera, Montenars, Osoppo, Trasaghis and Venzone.

+Gemona is commandingly located where the large Tagliamento river breaks through the southern edge of the Alps into the Adriatic basin.
+The old town is on the footslopes of a conoidal debris fan created by the prehistoric partial collapse of Monte Chiampon 1670m.
+This is an 'alpine megafan' in the Udine cluster of anomalous fans.